 - Use of shrub and tree species that benefit wildlife for inherent shelter and forage qualities

-- Wildlife buffers - offset from the riparian edge by a minimum 150’ (this is a new standard put in place with the Wildlife Management Plan adopted by City Council in 2007)
+- Wildlife buffers - offset from the riparian edge by a minimum 150’ (a standard outlined in the Wildlife Management Plan adopted by City Council in 2007)

-It is the intention of district parks and greenways to balance the enhancement of native habitats for wildlife protection and the enjoyment and access of citizens.
+It is the City's goal to maintain and enhance native habitats, conserve water and to enrich residents' enjoyment of the district parks and greenways.
 The design and maintenance of these areas will predominantly focus on habitat enhancement by increasing cover, removing non-native plants, noxious weeds and managing wildlife, while maintaining access trails for people, as appropriate.